 Companies like Netflix, Amazon, Facebook and Google know that the key to understanding customers depends on what they do, not what we think they do.
 Audience behaviors can paint a much more accurate picture of what they want and need.
 We can reverse engineer the target audience by starting with second question - why do they want to buy?

 Audience intent, or Why do they want to buy?

 At the heart of any human action is the desire to satisfy a certain need.
 This applies to an action like making a purchase as well.
 In 1943, Maslow published his paper, “A Theory of Human Motivation, ” in which he proposed that human needs form a hierarchy that can be visualized in this pyramid.

 Knowing your audience's motivation can help in targeting the product in way that leads to conversion.
-This works in simple scenarios, like advertising a cold beer when someone has a biological need - thirst, or creating content that reflects B2B users's needs for esteem - maybe in the form of a promotion or a simple "job well-done" from a leader.
+This works in simple scenarios, like advertising a cold beer when someone has a biological need - thirst; or UberBlack for a user’s needs for esteem - an elevated status and reputation.
 Ultimately, all humans want to be a better version of themselves.
 Understanding the why behind your audience helps strategize for growth.

 The second stop - mapping the current journey - plots real audience behavior across their current experience.
 One effective way to do this is empathy mapping.
 Frequently used in the product, design and UX world, empathy mapping provides the perspective needed to form a sound growth strategy.

 Empathy mapping is a series of hypothesis about the audience and user’s experience.
 Developing a hypothesis is great, but this next step is crucial.